Monotone1997/Computational-Physics/Exercise_04/read.md

 where for simplicity we have assumed that the two types of decay are characterized by the same time constant,τ.
 Solve this system of equatiions for the numbers of nuclei, NA=100, NB=0, etc., and take τ=1s.
 Show that your numercial results are consistent with the idea that the system reaches a steady state in which NA and NB are constant.
 In such a steady state, the time derivatives dNA/dt and dNB/dt should vanish.

 ## Analysis
-Consider the decay of a number of nuclei:
+Consider the decay of a number of nuclei:<br/>
 <img src="http://latex.codecogs.com/gif.latex?\frac{dN}{dt}=-\frac{N}{\tau}" alt="" title="" />  <br/>

 And we know the Taylor expansion for:<br/>
   ![](http://latex.codecogs.com/gif.latex?N%28%5CDelta%20t%29%3DN%280%29&plus;%5Cfrac%7BdN%7D%7Bdt%7D%5Ccdot%5CDelta%20t&plus;%5Cfrac%7B1%7D%7B2%7D%5Ccdot%5Cfrac%7Bd%5E2N%7D%7Bdt%5E2%7D&plus;...) <br/>

-Ignore the higher powers terms:
+Ignore the higher powers terms: <br/>
  ![](http://latex.codecogs.com/gif.latex?N%28%5CDelta%20t%29%5Capprox%20N%280%29&plus;%5Cfrac%7BdN%7D%7Bdt%7D%5Ccdot%5CDelta%20t) <br/>

-So we put dNA and dNB in it:
+So we put dNA and dNB in it:<br/>
 ![](http://latex.codecogs.com/gif.latex?N_A%28t&plus;%5CDelta%20t%29%3DN_A%28t%29&plus;%5Cfrac%7BN_B-N_A%7D%7B%5Ctau%7D%5Ccdot%20%5CDelta%20t) <br/>

 ![](http://latex.codecogs.com/gif.latex?N_B%28t&plus;%5CDelta%20t%29%3DN_B%28t%29&plus;%5Cfrac%7BN_A-N_B%7D%7B%5Ctau%7D%5Ccdot%20%5CDelta%20t) <br/>